aniawala/crypto-viewer/README.md

 To run this application you need to:

-- create account in [coinmarketcap](https://coinmarketcap.com/api/), copy your api key and set it as environmental variable with name API_KEY
+- create account in [coinmarketcap](https://coinmarketcap.com/api/), copy your api key and set it as environmental variable with name API_KEY (please see instructions below)
 - have [npm](http://npmjs.com) installed on your computer,
 - have [docker](https://www.docker.com/) installed on your computer,